0dot0repeating/dakka/README.md

     - **ZDoom support (`dakka_scythe2_zdoom.wad`):** If you're using ZDoom, you need this for the custom monsters to work properly.
 Load this after `dakka_zdoom.wad` instead of `dakka_scythe2.wad`.

+- **Dark Doom Creatures (`dakka_dmgmod.wad`):** This adds the Dark Doom Creatures monsters into the score system.
+This patch is completely unnecessary in GZDoom.

 To use any of these addons, download them from the `addons/` directory (use the